 Individuals who lose their jobs through no fault of their own are eligible for unemployment insurance benefits.
-The term “lack of work” is often used to describe the reason for discharge upon which the UI benefits are almost a certainty.
-Lack of work could signal a discharge; however, it actually refers to any time an employee is not working 40 hours per week.
+The term “lack of work” is often used to describe the reason for discharge upon which the UI benefits are almost certain.
+Lack of work could signal a discharge; however, it refers to when an employee is not working 40 hours per week.
 However, there are still situations which justify the denial of unemployment benefits.
 Employers should have a process to analyze and determine whether an unemployment claim is justified.

 Some valid examples include:

-In any of these situations, the individual may be eligible for UI compensation.
-As an employer, you understand that this is what the UI program is for, and you pay unemployment insurance to federal and state funds as obliged by regulations.
-Keep reading to learn about situations when a claim is not valid, and how to proceed.
+The individual could be eligible for UI compensation in any of these cases.
+As an employer, you understand that this is what the UI program is for, and you pay unemployment insurance to federal and state funds as required by regulations.
+Keep reading to learn about situations when a claim is invalid, and how to proceed.

 Grounds for Denial of Unemployment Benefits